Help when you can’t agree

 You can use the Family Mediation Council’s website to search for a family mediator.
 The search should give you details of local services that do legal aid work, can give you general information about mediation, and details of a local non-profit making mediation service.

 If negotiating with your child’s other parent directly and using a mediator is not suitable or has failed, you could ask a solicitor to negotiate for you.

-There are likely to be costs involved, as you can’t get legal aid for family matters unless you have suffered domestic violence, or very rarely – your case is “exceptional”.
+There are likely to be costs involved, as you can’t get legal aid for family matters unless you have suffered domestic violence, or, very rarely, if your case is considered “exceptional”.